Back to School Safety Information & Tips

 Here are some helpful tips for making every school year one to remember for the right reasons.

 Five- to nine-year-old pedestrians are more likely to be injured in collisions at mid-block crossings, but to 10- to 14-year-old pedestrians are more likely to be injured at intersections.
 More on back to school pedestrian safety.

 A pedestrian has a 90% chance of surviving a collision if the vehicle is going 30 km/h; those odds drop to only 50% if the vehicle is going 45 km/h.
 More on speed and road safety.

 - Slow down.
 Unless the sign says otherwise, the speed limit in school zones is 30 km/h between 8 a.m. and 5 p.m.
 A vehicle travelling 30 km/h on clear roads needs 18 meters to come to a complete stop; more if the road conditions or weather conditions are poor.

 - Expect the unexpected.
 Watch for children walking on medians, roadways and curbs; and be cautious when approaching intersections.
 Until about eight years of age, it’s difficult for children to assess whether a vehicle is moving or not.

 - Err on the side of caution.
 Think twice before passing a stopped car, they may be yielding for a pedestrian that you can’t see.

 - Leave your phone alone.
-It’s illegal for drivers to hold, operate, communicate or watch the screen of a hand-held electronic communication device, including sending or receiving text messages or e-mail.
+It’s illegal for drivers to hold, operate, communicate or watch the screen of a hand-held electronic device, including sending or receiving text messages, e-mail or entering GPS location.